davmirand/tuning_mod/README.md

 -	Contains source for a HTTP client that is used as a CLI for sending instructions to or receiving information from the Tuning Module

-**To Compile tnd Build the following packages should be installed:**
+**To Compile and Build the following packages should be installed:**

 - clang
 - bpftool v5.12.0+